Toronto and Region Conservation Authority

 The Toronto and Region Conservation Authority (TRCA) is a conservation authority in southern Ontario, Canada.
 It owns about 16000 ha of land in the Toronto region, and it employs more than 400 full-time employees and coordinates more than 3,000 volunteers each year.
 TRCA's area of jurisdiction is watershed-based and includes 3467 km2 – 2,506 on land and 961 water-based in Lake Ontario.
 This area comprises nine watersheds from west to east – Etobicoke Creek, Mimico Creek, Humber River, Don River, Highland Creek, Petticoat Creek, Rouge River, Duffins Creek and Carruthers Creek.

 The lands that TRCA administers are used for flood control, recreation, education and watershed preservation activities, including drinking water source protection.
 On several sites, TRCA operates conservation areas open to the public for recreational use.
-TRCA also operates the Black Creek Pioneer Village, which preserves several 1800s-era buildings in a pioneer setting.
+TRCA also operates The Village at Black Creek, an open-air museum of 19th century buildings from around Ontario with 1860s period furnishings and decor.
 Several municipal parks inside and outside Toronto are located on TRCA lands, such as the Toronto Zoo, Humber Bay Park and Milne Park.
 TRCA operates five dams for flood control.

 TRCA assists its partners in contributing to a healthy city region.
 This includes ecology and the study of water quality, natural habitats, plants, animals and more.
 It helps identify environmental needs, sets targets and restores natural areas.
 It advises partners about land use, development proposals and construction, and environmental education to help students and community members appreciate their local environment and learn to look after it.
 This work is focused in and around Toronto, including portions of the Regions of Peel, York and Durham.